 Whenever a request with a token in the authorization header is sent, the Liberty microservice uses the App ID integration to make sure that the token is valid.
 Then it continues to process the request.
 The liberty microservice also makes use of the subject ID or user ID in the token to identify which user is making the request.
 For example, when a user asks for his number of points earned, it needs to pull the right profile from the database.
 This is where the user ID in the token payload can be made use of.

-To try out this code pattern, see the detailed technical steps in the README.md file in the GitHub repository.
+To try out this code pattern, see the detailed technical steps in the README.md file.

 - Set up an OpenShift 4.3 cluster.

 - Create Kubernetes secrets used by the microservices.

 - Deploy the remaining services.

 Use the open source code and instructions in the following content to understand the steps we followed to build the Example Bank application with OpenShift 4.3: